Makeup Photography Tips and Inspiration

 1. Make Sure that Makeup Is Important

-This mostly applies to wedding photographers, but it’s important to know how much your client values makeup photos.
-If your client doesn’t really care for prep photos, your time could be better spent focusing on other aspects of the shoot.
+This mostly applies to wedding photographers, but it is important to know how much your client values makeup photos.
+If your client does not really care for prep photos, your time could be better spent focusing on other aspects of the shoot.
 For wedding photographers, this could mean capturing photos of other details like wedding rings, invites, and the wedding wardrobes while the client gets ready.
 If possible, you should still snap a couple “fakeup” shots (covered below) for the makeup artist to use.
 Taking shots that help other vendors provides a great way to build relationships and network within the industry.

 2. Be Respectful of MUA/Hair Artists